If I go bankrupt what happens to my car and other vehicles?

 However, you need to remember that the finance company will be informed once you have declared bankruptcy.

 Some vehicle HP and lease agreements state that a car can be repossessed if you declare yourself insolvent.
-As such, it is a good idea to confirm with company that they will be happy to continue with finance agreement once you are bankrupt.
+As such before you go bankrupt it is a good idea to confirm with company that they will be happy to allow you to continue with the finance agreement if you are declared bankrupt.

 Declaring bankruptcy can be an extremely good way of dealing with an unsecured debt problem.
 After 12 months you will be discharged and your debts written off.